 - Good court skills “are central to social work practice” and can close the gap between the theory and practice of law surrounding domestic violence (Whitaker, 2020, p.
 231).

 - Self-awareness can help manage conflict between social workers and service users in cases of domestic abuse.
 Being aware of personal feelings and beliefs, maintaining focus, and being clear and direct can help when tensions rise (Edmondson & Ashworth, 2020).

 Domestic violence is extremely damaging.
 It is, therefore, vital that good practice in social work is also reflected in cross-cultural practice principles and inter-agency collaboration and that an appropriate political and legal framework is in place (Edmondson & Ashworth, 2020).

 PositivePsychology.com’s Useful Resources

-We have many tools and worksheets as part of our Toolkit to help you develop the skills needed to be more effective as a social worker, including the following:
+Throughout our blog, you’ll find many free tools and worksheets to help you be a more effective social worker, including the following:

 A Take-Home Message

 “Social work and society are caught in an intense and changing relationship” (Cree, 2013, p.
 3).
 The role and influence of familial, religious, and political frameworks have reduced, and social workers are increasingly called upon to help groups left at the margins and in need.